rudymatela/udge/README.md

 The submissions directory contains submissions that are yet to be scored.

 * `cgi-bin/udge-submit` creates entries in this directory
+* `bin/udge-pick` moves entries away from this directory
-* `bin/udge-pick-and-judge` picks-then-deletes entries from this directory
+* `bin/udge-check-and-pick` moves entries away from this directory

 It contain files in the following format: